songguoqiang/react-express-mongodb-starter/README.md

   - This should have been automatically set by Heroku when you add an `mLab` add-on
 - SECRET
   - You need to choose a random secret to sign JWT tokens during authentication
+- MAILGUN_API_KEY
+  - To send emails via MAILGUN service, you need to register one account on MAILGUN and get an API key
+- MAILGUN_DOMAIN
+  - This is your MAILGUN domain (you can find it at https://app.mailgun.com/app/domains)

 4. deploy the application